Filmed Before a Live Studio Audience: Filming

 Hall used tungsten lights that were common for the era, with a lighting set-up involving many overhead vintage lights to create an "even, soft lighting" that accommodated for the actors moving into different rooms of the set while filming live.
 During filming, the special effects team moved props with wire rigs and used camera tricks to create the effect of Maximoff's magic, as was done in series like Bewitched and I Dream of Jeannie.
 Jump cuts were used to depict Maximoff magically changing clothes, with a shot of Olsen freezing in one position cut with a shot of her in the same position in a different costume.
 Her stand-in copied the position while Olsen got changed in between the shots.
 Vision's accelerated actions were achieved by undercranking the camera and adjusting its shutter speed to create in-camera motion blur.

 Additional shooting took place without the studio audience for when something goes wrong with Maximoff's illusion in the dinner scene with the Harts.
 Shakman used lenses, lighting, and sound design to change the mood for this, inspired by The Twilight Zone, and felt the transition from the multi-camera sitcom scenes was "very dramatic".
 In the dinner scene, Mrs. Hart repeatedly says "stop it", for which Shakman instructed Rupp to act as if she had one emotion on the inside and another on her face.
 Rupp said balancing the levity and horror of the scene was one of the most interesting things she did on the series, and described the Twilight Zone influences as "genius".
-The choking scene includes shots looking back where the sitcom audience should be to show that there is an wall there when Maximoff's illusion breaks.
+The choking scene includes shots looking back where the sitcom audience should be to show that there is a wall there when Maximoff's illusion breaks.